Home / Academics / Departments / Nursing Department

 The graduate will…

-- Integrate nursing knowledge along with foundational liberal arts, natural, and social sciences to form clinical judgement for application within baccalaureate nursing practice.
+- Integrate nursing knowledge along with foundational liberal arts, natural, and social sciences to form clinical judgment for application within baccalaureate nursing practice.

 - Integrate patient-focused and health information technologies and processes to manage care in accordance with best practice and professional regulatory standards.